Wissance/WebApiToolkit/README.md

     - `ModelManager` is abstract class that contains impl of Get operations

 ## Requirements
-There is only ONE requirement: all Entity classes that are using with controllers & managers derived from this labrary base classes MUST work with Entities that IMPLEMENTS interface `IModelIdentifiable<T>` from `Wissance.WebApiToolkit.Data.Entity`
+There is only ONE requirement: all Entity classes that are using with controllers & managers derived from this library base classes MUST work with Entities that IMPLEMENTS interface `IModelIdentifiable<T>` from `Wissance.WebApiToolkit.Data.Entity`

 ## Nuget